 Medical and Physical Changes

-Physical changes are often an obvious tip-off that your loved one is suffering from nursing home abuse injuries.
-Some physical changes to look for include:
+In general, physical changes are often an obvious tip-off of elder abuse.
+It is important to realize that if your loved one has any physical changes, they are likely suffering from abuse injuries.
+With this in mind, physical changes to watch out for include:

 - Pressure marks and bed sores